The ethics of psychedelic retreats

 D. Finding Your Own Support

-Seek integration support from professionals experienced with non-ordinary states.35 Ask about their training in:
+Seek integration support from professionals experienced with non-ordinary states.

 B. Anonymous Examples (Illustrating Risks)